Transform your website into a traffic generating machine that Google loves by following the steps in this guide to search engine optimisation (SEO).

 Why Doesn’t SEO Always Work?

 When SEO isn’t done right it can be the cause of wasted time, money and a lot of frustration for many businesses.
-They might be ranking well for some keywords, but those keywords aren’t actually bringing in qualified traffic, leads or buyers.
+They might use efficient management options for GMB listings, might be ranking well for some keywords, but those keywords aren’t actually bringing in qualified traffic, leads or buyers.

 When it comes to choosing keywords, it’s important that they are not too specific or too broad.